BolotZhusupekov07/sorting_algorithms_visualized/README.md

 You could use the program to understand how each algotigthm works, or sorts a list!

-After setup; run the code, you must see the following window,
+After setup; __RUN__ the code, you must see the following window,

 ![figure](Images/tkinter.1.png) ![figure](Images/tkinter.2.png)

-here you choose the size of array and sorting algorithm.
-Then hit **Animate**.
+Here you choose the size of array and sorting algorithm.
+After hit **Animate**.

-This is the first stage of process, program keep repeating the sorting until it is fully sorted.
+This is the initial stage of visualization.
+Program will keep repeating the visualization until it is fully sorted.

 ![figure](Images/figure2.png)